working papers

 revise and resubmit

-- Coalition-directed Voting as a LotteryOke Bahnsen, Lukas F Stoetzer, and Thomas GschwendWorkshop on Coalition Politics Humboldt University 2022 2022
+- Coalition-directed Voting under UncertaintyOke Bahnsen, Lukas F Stoetzer, and Thomas GschwendWorkshop on Coalition Politics Humboldt University 2022 2022

 When voters support parties in multi-party democracies, it is often uncertain what coalition government the party is likely to join.
 How do voters deal with this type of uncertainty?
 In this paper, we use a conceptual analogy between coalition-directed voting and participating in a lottery to develop a novel conceptualization of coalition-directed voting.
 We present observational and experimental results that support the idea that voters are risk averse when considering coalition government options.
 The perception of uncertain coalition prospects of a party negatively affects the propensity to vote for parties in survey data, even when holding the expected coalition government payoffs constant.
 In a survey vignette experiment during the German federal election 2021, we find that uncertain coalition prospects reduce the propensity to support a party, compared to certain coalition prospects with the same expected coalition government payoffs.
 The findings provide important insights for research on strategic voting theories and parties’ coalition strategies.